 We take great pride in our pro bono program.
-It has earned us numerous awards, including inMotion's 2011 Law Firm of the Year Award and their Commitment to Justice Award for Outstanding Legal Team, Legal Aid Society’s 2010 and 2011 Pro Bono Publico Award, the MFY Legal Services Scales of Justice Award and was one of two 2012 MFY honorees recognized for longstanding support, and an "exceptional philanthropist" award for the firm's Greater Washington Community Foundation.
+It has earned us numerous awards, including inMotion's (now known as Her Justice) 2011 Law Firm of the Year Award and their Commitment to Justice Award for Outstanding Legal Team, Legal Aid Society’s 2010 and 2011 Pro Bono Publico Award, the MFY Legal Services Scales of Justice Award and was one of two 2012 MFY honorees recognized for longstanding support, and an "exceptional philanthropist" award for the firm's Greater Washington Community Foundation.
 We strongly encourage our attorneys to meet their pro bono responsibilities by providing essential legal services for the indigent and disadvantaged.
 We regularly advise our attorneys with respect to new pro bono opportunities as they arise.

 All pro bono work undertaken by associates is considered the responsibility of the firm, and a partner is assigned to each matter to render advice, assistance and supervision.
 Lawyers working on pro bono matters have available to them the full resources of the firm.
 For billing purposes, time committed to pro bono matters is treated no differently than time committed to any other client.